18.104.22.168 Death of individual

 Income to be used when an individual dies during an income year

-Where the individual dies part way through the income year, the actual ATI of the deceased person is annualised for reconciliation purposes to bring it into line with the assessment of all other individuals in receipt of FTB and CCB.
+Where the individual dies part way through the income year, the actual ATI of the deceased person is annualised for reconciliation purposes to bring it into line with the assessment of all other individuals in receipt of FTB, CCS and ACCS.

 The formula for annualising is:

-Where 'income of individual to date of death' means the ATI of the individual up to and including the day before they died and 'number of days individual was alive during income year' means the number of days up to and including the day before they died.
+'Income of individual to date of death' means the ATI of the individual up to and including the day before they died.
+'Number of days individual was alive during income year' means the number of days up to and including the day before they died.

 Example: Mrs Nbebi's ATI up to the day before the date of her death on 1 January 2001 is $15,000.
 Her annualised ATI for reconciliation purposes is $15,000 × 365 ÷ 184 = $29,755.